Books are a great way to exercise our brains.

 I’ve read a lot of boring stuff in my college days without sleeping at night right before the exam day.

-I developed serious dark circles around my eyes.
+I developed severe dark circles around my eyes.
 And felt tired.

 It didn’t help much.